This post reveals the role of data retention policies in cybersecurity preparedness in a corporate environment.

 Things To Consider When Creating Data Retention Policy

-This strategy should include incident response planning, training, strategy testing, and proper data classification as your organization doesn’t need to retain all the data it stores.
+This strategy should include incident management, incident response planning, training, strategy testing, and proper data classification as your organization doesn’t need to retain all the data it stores.
 From the legal standpoint, this last notion is quite important as not all pieces of information your organization collects fall under legal retention requirements.

 Similarly, not all types of data should be retained for the same amount of time.
 Certain information and records are required by the law to be retained for a longer period of time (think medical records, data subject to a legal hold, etc).
 This is where data and email retention policies come into play as these practices help you: